Walheimat/wal-emacs/README.md

 14. diff-hl

-    Refresh post magit.
+    Show diffs in the fringe.
+    Show diffs in `dired` buffers as well.
+    Refresh after `magit` is done.

         (use-package diff-hl
           :init
           (global-diff-hl-mode)
-          :hook (magit-post-refresh . diff-hl-magit-post-refresh))
+          :hook ((magit-post-refresh . diff-hl-magit-post-refresh)
+        	 (dired-mode         . diff-hl-dired-mode)))

 15. diminish

-    See individual `use-package` declarations as well, since we delight in/diminish them there.
+    See individual `use-package` declarations as well,
+    since we `delight` in/diminish them there.

         (use-package diminish
           :config